wvict/wvict.github.io/_posts/2020-12-24-the-weirdest-piece-of-code-I-ever-wrote.md

 f(k,w)s+=t[k];printf("%s\n",s.c_str());}}

 ```
-You can compile yourself and see what it does :D. Merry Christmas and happy hollidays!
+You can compile yourself and see what it does :D. Merry Christmas and happy holidays!